A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Problem Statement

-In this section, we introduce the modeling and controller design of mixed-autonomy platoon control.
-Section~\ref{subsec: System Modeling} introduces system modeling for mixed-autonomy traffic.
-Section~\ref{subsec: Controller Design} provides the details of the CAV controller design.
+In this section, we present our problem statement and introduce the privacy concerns associated with mixed-autonomy platoon control.
+Section~\ref{subsec: Operation of Mixed-Autonomy Platoons} introduces the system modeling for the human drivers and the controller design for mixed-autonomy platoons.
+Section~\ref{subsec: Privacy Concerns} presents privacy concerns in mixed-autonomy platoons.